-To authorize programs that give adequate provision for such dimensions of student life as the following: cultural, social and recreational life, physical and mental health, and student government.
+To authorize programs that give adequate provision for such dimensions of student life as the following: cultural, social and recreational life, physical and mental health, career readiness or preparation, and student government.

-8.5 Article V. Appointment, Promotion, Tenure and Dismissal of Faculty
+8.6 Article V. Appointment, Promotion, Reviews, Tenure and Dismissal of Faculty

-Procedures and conditions with regard to the appointment, promotion, tenure, retirement and dismissal of Faculty are described in the By-Laws of this Constitution.
-Changes in these procedures must be approved by both the Faculty and the Board of Regents.
+Procedures and conditions with regard to the appointment, promotion, reviews, tenure, retirement and dismissal of Faculty are described in the By-Laws of this Constitution.
+Changes in these procedures must be approved by the Voting Faculty, the Chief Academic Officer, and the Board of Regents as discussed in the Section 9.4 in the By-Laws of the Constitution.
 Notice of the proposed change will be given to the Faculty at least thirty (30) days before the meeting of the Faculty at which the vote is to be taken.

-8.6 Article VI.
+8.7 Article VI.
 Divisional Organization

-The academic program of the University will be organized into such divisions as the Faculty may direct.
+The academic program of the University will be organized into such divisions as the Voting Faculty may direct, and as approved by the Board of Regents.

 The purposes of the divisional organization are both descriptive and functional.
-It will serve to provide a means for broad representation to Faculty committees and for expediting interdepartmental and interdisciplinary programs.
+It will be designed to provide a means for broad representation to Faculty committees and to facilitate interdepartmental and interdisciplinary collaboration and cooperation.

-Faculty of each division will, in the spring of even-numbered years, elect, subject to the approval of the President and the Dean of the College, a division chair.
-The chair will be selected by members of the division who are serving at least one-half time in the division and whose appointments are not limited to one year.
+Faculty of each division will, in the spring of even-numbered years, elect, subject to the approval of the President and the Chief Academic Officer, a division chair.
+The division chair will be selected by Voting Faculty in that division who are serving at least one-half time in the division and whose appointments are not limited to one year.
 Tenured faculty who are in phased retirement may also vote.
-The chair will serve a term of two years, beginning and ending at the conclusion of the final regular Faculty meeting of the academic year.
-Division chairs will perform such reasonable functions as are assigned by the President, by the Dean, and specified by the By-Laws to the Constitution.
+The division chair will serve a term of three years, beginning and ending at the conclusion of the final regular Faculty meeting of the academic year.
+Division chairs will perform such reasonable functions as are assigned by the President, by the Chief Academic Officer, and specified by the By-Laws of this Constitution and the Faculty Handbook.

-8.7 Article VII.
+8.8 Article VII.
 Departmental Organization

-The academic work of each division will be organized into such departments as the Faculty may direct.
+The academic work of each division will be organized into such departments as the Voting Faculty may direct and as approved by the Board.
 It will be the responsibility of each department to develop a program of courses of instruction and other educational activities in keeping with the total University program.

-The academic work of each department will be under the leadership of a department chair, who will be selected by procedures specified in the By-Laws.
+The academic work of each department will be under the leadership of a department chair, who will be selected by procedures specified in the By-Laws, 9.3.3 Department Chair.

 It will be the responsibility of the department chair to provide leadership for the department in the prosecution of its task.
-To this end the chair will regularly convene meetings of the Faculty of the department; will initiate discussions relating to curriculum and instruction; and will consult with the Dean concerning Faculty appointment, promotion, teaching assignments, and departmental budgets.
+To this end the department chair will regularly convene meetings of the Voting Faculty of the department; will initiate discussions relating to curriculum and instruction; and will consult with the appropriate academic Dean concerning Faculty appointment, promotion, teaching assignments, and departmental budgets.

-8.8 Article VIII.
+8.9 Article VIII.
 Committees

-The Faculty will maintain a number of Standing Committees of the Faculty to study and supervise various aspects of the University program, including academic excellence, a supportive community for learning, and appropriate interaction with the city, as delegated to them by the Faculty.
-The names of these committees, regulations governing their membership, and their respective assignments, are specified in the By-Laws of this Constitution.
+Faculty Standing Committees: The Faculty will establish and maintain a number of Standing Committees of the Faculty to serve the roles and purpose of the faculty in fulfilling its shared governance responsibilities.
+The names of these committees, regulations governing their membership, and their respective assignments, are specified in the By-Laws of this Constitution, Section 9.2.

-The Standing Committees of the Faculty, except as otherwise provided in the By-Laws, will be nominated by the Faculty Senate in consultation with the President and Dean of the College, and elected by the Faculty.
+The members of the Standing Committees of the Faculty, except as otherwise provided in the By-Laws, will be nominated by the Faculty Senate in consultation with the President and Chief Academic Officer, and elected by the Faculty.